UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

 ## 9. Use of the notes and updates

-There are some things to be aware of when using and updatin g the notes, so make sure to look over [these instructions](Using-the-course-notes.md)
+There are some things to be aware of when using and updating the notes, so make sure to look over [these instructions](Using-the-course-notes.md)